ungive/discord-music-presence/PRIVACY.md

 and to get more information about the media that is playing from an online music database.

-This service can be disabled in the settings of the application.
+This service can be disabled in the settings of the Software.

 * **[TIDAL](https://tidal.com/)**
   &ndash; [Privacy Policy](https://tidal.com/privacy)